 The Juki HZL-LB5100 is a great sewing machine for anyone just getting started.
-If you’ve never touched a sewing machine before, this Juki is easy to understand after a cursory glance at the instruction manual.
+If you’ve never touched a sewing machine before, this Juki is easy to understand after a cursory glance at the instruction manual, making it the best sewing machine we reviewed for beginners.
 An instruction DVD is also included with videos to walk you through anything you might find confusing.

-Some of our testers really loved this sewing machine and didn’t run into any snags literally or figuratively.
-Others noted some issues while sewing around a curve and on satin, but overall the HZL-LB5100 got rave reviews, earning an A+ for ease of use.
+When resting the HZL-LB5100 we found it immensely easy to use.
 The 100 stitch patterns are listed right on the front of the machine and on a pull-out card affixed to it, so you never have to search for a misplaced stitch key.
 The stitches all have automatic settings as well, so newbies won’t have to fiddle with stitch width, length and thread tension right away.
 There are only three styles of buttonhole, but we figure that won’t be a big concern for most beginners.

 This is a computerized sewing machine, so changing stitches is merely a matter of adjusting the number on the LCD screen to the corresponding stitch.
-This is far easier than using the Juki HZL-355ZW-A, which requires you to manually change some stitch settings when you change the type of stitch you’re using.
+This is far easier than some other sewing machines, which requires you to manually change some stitch settings when you change the type of stitch you’re using.
 The stitches include some of the basic ones like a straight stitch and stretch alongside some for more complicated projects like darning, applique and tacking for when you get more confident in your sewing.

 This Juki has a drop-in bobbin, and the process of winding it and installing it is easy if you follow either the written or video instructions.
 We did notice, however, that bobbin winding is super slow.
 While most of the sewing machines we tested took about one minute to completely wind a bobbin, this one took two minutes.
 This might not be a make or break feature for everyone, but it was very noticeable during our tests given we were using several machines one after the other.
 Aside from its slow speed, setting up the bobbin and spool of thread was easy.